khadyjh/Movies-Library/README.md

    - const server=express();

-   then define the get method to send the data
+   then define the get method to send the data if you want to send data you need to define post method with insert operation if you want to retrieve data you need to define get method with select operation if you want to delete data you need to define delete method with delete operation if you want to select or upadate or delete specific record you should include the id .

 when you want to run the server you need to run it from the terminal

 ## Project Features
 no features yet it just use the get method to send data to the user